talal/ilm/lib.typ

   // The result of a call to the `bibliography` function or `none`.
   bibliography: none,

+  // Whether to display an index of figures (images).
+  figure-index: false,

+  // Whether to display an index of tables
+  table-index: false,

+  // Whether to display an index of listings (code blocks).
+  listing-index: false,

   // The paper's content.
   body,
 ) = {